 Consider the Regulation (EC) No 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations (Rome I).
 This regulation specifies different situations and cases which should affect the law used in contracts.
 In this example we focus on articles 3 and 4.

 Article 4 - Applicable law in the absence of choice

 Our main task is the formalization of the above norms.
 In order to make this task as simple and intuitive as possible, we have chosen to support it via annotations.

 The tutorial consists of four lectures

-This lecture will introduce the audience to propositional normal modal logic and to two specific logics, the Standard Deontic Logic (SDL) and the DL* logic.
+This lecture will introduce the audience to propositional normal modal logic used to represent normative reasoning.
+It will focus on two specific logical systems: SDL (Standard Deontic Logic) and DL*.

-The DL* logic is suitable for the formalization of legal documents.
-This lecture will present the audience with the NAI graphical tool and the basics of legal text formalization
+We will show how the system DL* can be used to formalize certain aspects of legal documents.
+This lecture will present the audience with the NAI graphical tool and the basics of legal text formalization.

 This lecture will present the field of automated reasoning.
 It will describe the capabilities of automated theorem proving and will introduce the audience to the automated features of NAI

-In the last lecture the participants will use the NAI tool in order to first formalize a legal text and then answer, fully automatically, several different questions.
+In the last lecture the participants will use the NAI tool in order to first formalize a legal text and to get automatic answers to questions of various kind.